-- Ensuring that members of the Board of Directors, the Board of Advisors the Head and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the Head and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- Ensuring that members of the Board of Directors, the Board of Advisors the Head and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation.
+The school takes a zero tolerance approach to abuse, including child on child abuse. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the Head and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

-The DSL for the Prep-School is Katy Pickford and the DSL for the Nursery is Richard McLelland.
+The DSL for the Prep-School is Amelia Shore and the DSL for the Nursery is Richard McLelland.
 In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, Simon Gould or any of the trained DMSs detailed above.